 The most frequently seen morphological patterns in the current scenario in developing countries are discussed in detail.
-Misuse of topical steroids and a possible role of the predominantly seen Trichophyton. mentagrophytes are blamed for the change in morphology.
+Misuse of topical steroids and a possible role of the predominantly seen Trichophyton mentagrophytes are blamed for the change in morphology.
 There is no evidence that this variant is implicated in tinea capitis or onychomycosis.

-Tinea corporis is dermatophytosis of the glabrous skin, thus seen on the trunk and limbs.
-Historically, the most common causative organism reported has been Trichophyton. rubrum followed by T. mentagrophytes.
-In the present epidemic, however, T. mentagrophytes has gradually achieved predominance.
+Tinea Corporis is dermatophytosis of the glabrous skin, thus seen on the trunk and limbs.
+Historically, the commonest causative organism reported has been Trichophyton rubrum followed by T mentagrophytes.
+In the present epidemic, however, T mentagrophytes has gradually achieved predominance.

-Tinea corporis is characterized by pruritic annular/polycyclic, scaly lesions which gradually spread centrifugally with or without central clearing that may be complete or incomplete (Fig. 1).
-The level of clinically appreciable inflammation ranges from low to very high, when there is scaling and vesiculation of the edges.
-Inflammation is more prominent in infections caused by T. mentagrophytes and other zoophilic dermatophytes such as Microsporum species.
-It has become common to see multiple, often coalescing and at times bizarre shaped, lesions (Figs 2 and 3).
+Tinea corporis is characterised by pruritic annular/polycyclic, scaly lesions which gradually spread centrifugally with or without central clearing that may be complete or incomplete.
+(Fig. 1) The level of clinically appreciable inflammation ranges from low to very high, when there is scaling and vesiculation of the edges.
+Inflammation is more prominent in infections caused by T mentagrophytes and other zoophilic dermatophytes such as Microsporum species.
+It has become common to see multiple, often coalescing and at times bizarre shaped lesions.
+(Figs. 2, 3)

 Fig 1.
-Typical lesion of tinea corporis: Annular plaques with papulovesicles on border and central clearing.
+Typical lesion of Tinea corporis: Annular plaques with papulovesicles on border and central clearing.